-{\bf Explore assisted by noise.} As a next step in the story, we modify the dynamics by accounting for the possibility of stochastic teleportation.
+As a next step in the story, we modify the dynamics by accounting for the possibility of stochastic teleportation.
 More specifically the dynamics will combine local random walks to long-range jumps towards distant connected structures.
 Mathematically, this amounts to impose: